 If you’re going live in many countries, a phased approach can help you take gradual steps toward a full implementation.
 If you’ll be launching in several neighboring countries within a single region, consider grouping them together into a single wave.

 PATH 2: THE ACCELERATED APPROACH

 There is also a playbook for a global launch that requires more urgency.
-First, get buy-in from senior leaders who can expedite your implementation.
+First, get support from senior leaders who can expedite your implementation.
 Then choose a bank that can help you get the details right up front.
 Every country has different nuances, from KYC regulations to local-issuing bank partnerships and application procedures.
-It’s essential to anticipate solutions for potential snags so that your launch is not delayed.
+It’s essential to anticipate solutions for potential obstacles so that your launch is not delayed.

 In some cases, we can send plastic overnight with local-language support so that your employees can get up and running quickly.